csrutil/whisper-dev/README.md

 | Wio Tracker L1 | Full support |
 | MeshTiny | Full support |

+## The Fine Print 📝

+- **Testing firmware only**: These builds are for testing and experimentation.
+Please test thoroughly before relying on them in critical situations
+- **Backup your data**: Always backup your device configuration and data before installing
+- **No warranty**: Provided as-is without guarantees.
+We recommend testing in your specific environment
+- **Use responsibly**: Please ensure your use complies with local regulations.
+Users are responsible for their own compliance

 ## 🌐 Powered by MeshCore

 [Learn more about MeshCore](https://github.com/meshcore-dev/MeshCore)